WojciechKKK/create_diagram/README.md

 * [Setup](#setup)

 #### General info
-This project is allows create a diagram for now only bar graph.
-You can choose color and add field values.
+This project allows to create a bar graph/chart only.
+You can choose colors and add field values.

 #### Technologies
 Project is created with: